kvarak/dnd/docs/_Classes/druid.md

 | 5 |	You always refer to yourself as ‘we’.
 | 6 | A small colony of insects, spiders or vermin lives in your hair or on your body.

 ### Speech of the Many
 When you choose this circle at 1st level, you gain the ability to converse with insects and similar creatures.

 Insects can understand your speech, and you gain the ability to decipher their noises and motions.
 However, most insects lack the intelligence to convey or understand sophisticated concepts.
 This ability doesn’t grant you any special friendship with insects, though you can combine this ability with gifts to curry favor with them as you would with any nonplayer character.

 ### Swarm Shape
-At 2nd level, you have learned how to split your one consciousness into many.
+You have learned how to split your one consciousness into many.
 You gain the ability to Wild Shape into swarms of beasts, such as the swarm of rats found in the Monster Manual.
 You must still abide by the limitations of the Beasts Shapes table.

 The hit point maximum of your swarm form is increased by your total druid level.
 This bonus increases to two times your druid level at 6th level, and further increases to three times your druid level at 14th level.